trustyai-explainability/vllm_judge/docs/getting-started/quickstart.md

     method: 'POST',
     headers: { 'Content-Type': 'application/json' },
     body: JSON.stringify({
-        response: "This is a test response.",
+        content: "This is a test content.",
         criteria: "clarity and coherence",
         scale: [1, 10]
     })